Snewkovits/Snewkovits/README.md

 - A passionate Self-taught Back-end developer
 - Currently learning Web Development by Self and in School
-- I'm always looking for challenge
+- I'm always looking for challenges

 <br>